GioBonvi/GoogleContactsEventsNotifier/docs/translation-guide.md

-Google Contacts Events Notifier is used by various users from around the world; if you want you can make your translation available to everyone by sharing it with us: we will be extremely happy to include it into the script in the next release.
+Google Contacts Events Notifier is used by various users from around the world; if you want you can make your translation available to everyone by sharing it with us: we will be extremely happy to include it in the script in the next release.

 ### How to submit a new translation